ShiinaManatsu/MMD4UnityTools/README.md

 # MMD4UnityTools

-Tools for unity helps make mmd easy
+Tools for unity helps make mmd easy, target as 2019 or newer, in 2018 you'll need some modify

 ## Installation